‘We need a day out.’ Mum phones to tell me. ‘We need to go out and eat something. All of us. We’ve not had a meal out since March.’

 She writes it down.

 ‘Don’t you know your number?’
-Mum says, shaking her head and giving a disapproving look, like I’m going to bring the entire NHS track and trace system to its knees.
+Mum says, shaking her head and giving a disapproving look, like I’m going to bring the entire track and trace system to its knees.

 We take a table under the marquee, looking out at the murky waters of the River Ouse.